Kong/docs.konghq.com/app/deck/1.11.x/faqs.md

 a DB-less or in-memory mode.
 If you're using Kong in the DB-less mode, you don't really need decK.

-But, if you are using Kong along-with a database like Postgres or Cassandra, you need decK because:
+But, if you are using Kong alongside a database like Postgres or Cassandra, you need decK because:

 - Kong's `kong config db_import` command is used to initialize a Kong database,